carsonfarmer/python_geospatial/install.md

 * Install required packages (on Windows, you might need to install [binaries from here](http://www.lfd.uci.edu/~gohlke/pythonlibs/) for `shapely`, `pyproj`, and `rasterio`).

       ```bash
-      conda install shapely
+      pip install shapely
-      conda install fiona
+      pip install fiona
-      conda install PIL
+      pip install PIL
-      conda install pyproj
+      pip install pyproj
-      conda install descartes
+      pip install descartes
       pip install rasterio
       ```
   * You can use `pillow` in place of `PIL` if you like.
-  * If any of the above commands cause an error, you can use `pip` instead (replace `PACKAGE` below with the package you are trying to install):
+  * If any of the above commands cause an error, you can try using `conda` instead (replace `PACKAGE` below with the package you are trying to install):

     ```bash
-    pip install PACKAGE
+    conda install PACKAGE
     ```
   * or check to see if a `conda` package exists using `binstar`: